 Plot Overview

-In Hide, Mack enters a challenge to spend a week in an abandoned amusement park.
+The protagonist in Hide challenges himself to stay in an abandoned amusement park for a week.
 It is only a matter of staying out of trouble.
-As the days pass, competitors begin to disappear, and the sinister agenda behind the game is slowly revealed.
+As time is going, competitors begin to disappear, and the sinister agenda behind the game is slowly revealed.
 Mack is trying to escape her haunting past, but the more she hides, the more she realizes this game may be her biggest challenge yet.
 It’s a high-stakes test of survival, where every moment counts.

 Why You Should Read It